jemalbrins/docs/system_setup.rst

 Open http://127.0.0.1:5000 in your browser.
 You should see a welcome page.

-Now lets make sure you can install front-end build tools:
+Now lets make sure you can install front-end build tools.
+Run these commands from within ~/tarbell/tester:

 .. code:: bash